-NCLT holds conservation restrictions on 4 public access properties:
+NCLT holds conservation restrictions on these public access properties:

 Wiita Conservation Area is owned by the Town of Ashby, Conservation Commission and is open to the public.
 NCLT holds a conservation restriction jointly with Ashby Land Trust on Wiita Conservation Area.
 The conservation area is comprised of approximately 10 acres of farm fields and 160 acres woodland, including the summits of Spring Hill and neighboring Blood Hill.
 Blood Hill is the highest peak in Middlesex County and affords scenic views of the Town.
 Wiita Conservation Area is managed by the Blood Hill Management Committee.

 Overlook Reservoir and the former Marshall Reservoir are owned by the City of Fitchburg and managed by the City Water Department.
 These reservoirs are surrounded by NCLT’s 150-acres Crocker Conservation Area.
 NLCT holds a conservation restriction on this 30-acre reservoir complex and works with the City to manage public access on trails, which link to trails on Crocker Conservation Area.